 If you don’t have almond butter (or need to avoid it for allergy reasons) you could try using cashew butter, walnut butter, tahini, or sunflower seed butter instead and I suspect they will work (but I haven’t tested those substitutions).

-To give these pancakes some additional flavour I added vanilla extract, cinnamon, and nutmeg.
+To give these paleo pancakes some additional flavor I added vanilla extract, cinnamon, and nutmeg.
 You can omit any of these if you don’t have them on hand and the pancakes will still be tasty, but they’re even better if you include them.
-If you’re a big fan of cinnamon you could even double the amount for an extra hit of cinnamon flavour.
+If you’re a big fan of cinnamon you could even double the amount for an extra hit of cinnamon flavor.

-These paleo banana pancakes are easy to whip up for a comforting weekend breakfast or brunch.
+These banana coconut flour pancakes are easy to whip up for a comforting weekend breakfast or brunch.
 Start by mashing your banana in a large mixing bowl.
 I used a potato masher, but the back of a fork works too.

 Next you’ll add the eggs, almond butter, apple cider vinegar, vanilla, cinnamon, nutmeg, and salt.
 Now’s the time to whisk well to ensure a fluffy end result.
 Then add the coconut flour and baking soda, and whisk again to incorporate those dry ingredients.
 Be careful not to over mix at this point, but do make sure there are no lumps from the coconut flour.